Iron Horse Park

 Snacks and souvenirs can be found in the full size replica of a CPR station on site.
 Picnic tables on site provide a place for small family gatherings.

-Smoking, Pets, Alcoholic Beverages, and Private BBQ's or Hibashi are not permitted on the site on public run days.
+Smoking, Pets, Alcoholic Beverages and Private BBQ's or Hibachis are not permitted on the site on public run days.

 The park is leased from the City of Airdrie and operated by the Alberta Model Engineering Society, which was incorporated in 1971.
 Anyone who wants to volunteer is welcome to come and put their skills to work by helping create and maintain a unique and special place within the community.
-The park is a work is progress with big ideas to add a small scale farmstead, town and industries typical to the journey.
+The park is a work in progress with big ideas to add a small scale farmstead, town and industries typical to the journey.
 Check our "Open Days/ Schedule tab above for pricing information.